-With offices located throughout Texas, New Orleans and Los Angeles, Thompson Coe is well-positioned to handle legal disputes and commercial matters that arise in connection with shipping, logistics, energy and chemical transportation, or other activity in ports or on waterways.
+With offices located throughout Texas and New Orleans, Thompson Coe is well-positioned to handle legal disputes and commercial matters that arise in connection with shipping, logistics, energy and chemical transportation, or other activity in ports or on waterways.
 The firm represents a diverse client base that ranges from large insurers and small offshore service companies, to self-insured companies and multinational corporations.
 We regularly represent clients during arbitration and mediation and before state and federal courts throughout Texas, Louisiana, Mississippi and Alabama, as well as providing counselling with respect to contract and insurance issues.

 Thompson Coe provides our clients the advantage of decades of experience, established regional resources along the Gulf Coast, and a global industry perspective to handle virtually any offshore energy, maritime and/or insurance matters.
 Our practice experience includes:

 - Personal Injury (the Jones Act, Longshore and Harbor Workers, maintenance and cure, unseaworthiness, premises liability, occupational exposure, salvage and removal of wreck, environmental and toxic torts)